cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 </HighlightBox>

-When you scaffold with Starport, things like key management, creating validators, and transferring tokens can be done through the CLI.
+When you scaffold with Starport, things like key management, creating validators and transferring tokens can be done through the CLI.

 ## CosmWasm - Multi-Chain Smart Contracts